moby/moby/docs/sources/reference/api/docker_io_oauth_api.rst

 - The name of your application
 - A description of your application and the service it will provide to docker.io users.
-- A list of one or more redirect URIs that we will use for redirecting authorization requests to your application.
+- A callback URI that we will use for redirecting authorization requests to your application.
 These are used in the step of getting an Authorization Code.
+The domain name of the callback URI will be visible to the user when they are requested to authorize your application.

 When your application is approved you will receive a response from the docker.io team with your ``client_id`` and ``client_secret`` which your